 2) proposal for sidewall mural (1 page max). artists may apply with already completed work, or a develop work specifically for sidewall. please have as finalized a concept as possible, mural sketches are strongly encouraged (jpeg/pdf, max.
 2MB each). mural dimensions are 3’8′ x 7’11” (to consider overlap of the frame).

-*to allow space to respond to unforeseen cultural events, artists may alter their design, with notice to and approval by the curator(s).
+*to allow space to respond to unforeseen events, artists may alter their design, with notice to and approval by the curator(s).

 3) 3-5 images (jpeg/pdf, max.
-2MB each) of past work, especially that which relates in style and theme to the proposed mural.
+2MB each) of past work, link to online portfolio, especially that which relates in style and theme to the proposed mural.